compilation of mountains throughout the world shows that a major

 "To 'look' deep inside the Earth, they used seismic tomography models that use seismic waves to obtain a 3-dimensional picture of the Earth's interior.
 The study showed that lighter material (low density anomalies) in the upper to mid mantle below the IOGL seem to be responsible for the existence of the gravity low in this region."

 " 'Our study explains this low with hotter, lighter material stretching from a depth of 300 km, or 186 miles, up to ~900 km, or 559 miles, in the northern Indian Ocean' ".

 See interview at: https://phys.org/news/2017-10-masswhat-geoid-indian-ocean.html

 Two cross-sections (A - A' and C - C') of the IOGL are shown below the transect map.
 They derive from the GyPSuM_S seismic tomography model.
-Notice that the hot material is not the top of a plume but is isolated below the lithosphere between about 300 km and 500 km depth.
+Notice that the hot material is not the top of a plume, and is isolated below the lithosphere between about 300 km and 500 km depth.
 That is what we would expect if the lithosphere moved westsouthwest, as described above, bringing new lithosphere over the upper mantle that took the hit from the giant meteorite.
 The surface and upper mantle impact scars are now separated.